lichman0405/mofsim-benchservice/README.md

 ## :handshake: Contributing

-The benchmark can be extended with new tasks and models due to its modular design.
+Contributions are welcome!
+The project can be extended with new task types, models, and features.

-To create a new task, we refer contributors to the interaction energy task in `mof_benchmark/experiments/scripts/interaction_energy` for a simple example.
+For the original benchmark tasks, refer to the interaction energy task in `mof_benchmark/experiments/scripts/interaction_energy` for a simple example.

-Task classes are inherited from the `TaskRunner` which handles three aspects:
-- Preparing calculator and structures based on the provided settings.
-- Calling the task for each structure.
-- Creation and cleaning of a temporary working directory, reducing filesystem load on distributed systems.

-To perform a task, the `run_task` method has to be implemented.
-Storing results needs to be handled in this method as well.

-Structures can be defined using file paths or loaded from the structure shortcuts defined in `mof_benchmark/experiments/structures/structures.yaml`.
+For API service contributions:
+- Add new task executors in `core/tasks/`
+- Add new API endpoints in `api/routers/`
+- Add tests in `tests/`

-## Citation
+## :page_facing_up: Citation

-For more technical details about the benchmark, please refer to our [paper](https://doi.org/10.1038/s41524-025-01872-3).
+This service is based on MOFSimBench.
+For more technical details about the benchmark, please refer to the [original paper](https://doi.org/10.1038/s41524-025-01872-3).

-And if you use this benchmark in your research, please cite our paper:
+If you use this project in your research, please cite the original paper:

 ```bibtex
 @article{krass2025mofsimbench,